dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 On the other extreme, it could be because the selection rate associated with the CNA event is high, in which case it takes a long time to emerge but always expands across the entire tumor when it does.
 The parameters therefore are confounded in bulk data alone.

-In {% cite xiang2024inference %}, we developed a parameter inference routine that employs both bulk data and information from single-cell sequencing, such as DLP+.
+In {% cite xiang2024inference %}, we developed a parameter inference routine that employs both bulk data and information from single-cell (sc) sequencing, such as DLP+.
 The algorithm uses [ABC-rf](https://academic.oup.com/bioinformatics/article/35/10/1720/5132692), an Approximate Bayesian Computation (ABC) method with random forests that produces reliable posterior distributions with high tolerance for noise.
 The ABC framework summarizes both data and model simulations with statistics, for which we considered a wide range of measurements based on bulk CN, single-cell CN profiles, and the phylogeny for cells in the single-cell samples.